MOAHSA/AI-Time-Complexity-Calculator/README.md

 4.  **Open in Browser:**
     -   Open your web browser and navigate to the address provided by your local server.
 It is typically `http://localhost:8000`.
     -   The application should now be running and fully functional.

+## Building the Application

+This project is designed to run directly in the browser without a traditional build step.
+There is **no need** to run commands like `npm run build` or use tools like Webpack or Vite.

+This is made possible by using modern browser features like **ES Modules** and an **`importmap`** in `index.html`.
+All dependencies (like React, CodeMirror, etc.) are loaded directly from a Content Delivery Network (CDN), and the browser handles the TypeScript compilation on the fly.

+### Deployment

+To deploy this application, you simply need to host the project's static files.
+You can upload the entire project directory (containing `index.html`, `index.tsx`, `components/`, etc.) to any static hosting provider.

+Popular free options include:
+- Vercel
+- Netlify
+- GitHub Pages
+- Cloudflare Pages

+The hosting service will serve the `index.html` file, and the browser will handle the rest, just like your local web server does.

 ## Project Structure